 For more information about how Google uses the data files you upload for Customer Match and how the matching process works, read How Google uses Customer Match data.

-Customer Match is currently only available on Search, Shopping, YouTube, and Gmail.
-It's not available on third-party sites in the Display Network.
+Customer Match is currently available on Search, the Shopping tab, YouTube, Gmail, and Display.

 User choice and control

 Google users can control the ads they see on Google services, including Customer Match ads, in their Google Ads Settings.